 If you're like most people, you probably think of essential oils as the fragrant liquids used in aromatherapy.
 But what are carrier oils, and why do you need them?
 We'll explore the difference between carrier oils and essential oils, and explain why adding a carrier oil to your essential oil regimen is a good idea.

 You may already know the difference but in case you don't here is a quick review.

 |Natural oils made from the fatty portion of a plant, usually from the seeds, nuts, or kernels||Concentrated oils that are extracted from plant leaves, roots, flowers, seeds, bark, wood, resin, and fruit|

 |Most common extraction method is cold pressed||Most common extraction methods are steam distillation and cold pressed (usually citrus oils)|

 |Fixed oils, they do not evaporate||Volatile oils, they evaporate quickly|

 |Use as is (no dilution needed), can be used as a base to dilute essential oils||Too strong to apply to the skin, should be diluted in a carrier oil before applying topically|

 |Bland, little to no aroma||Highly aromatic|

-All carrier oils can dilute essential oils, making them safer for topical use.
+All carrier oils can dilute essential oils, making essential oils safer for topical use on skin.
 Some are better choices than others, you can learn more about carrier oils here.